ballerina-platform/module-ballerina-websocket/docs/spec/spec.md

 }
 ```

+##### onIdleTimeout

-onIdleTimeout: This remote method is dispatched when the idle timeout is reached.
+This remote method is dispatched when the idle timeout is reached.
 The idleTimeout has to be configured either in the WebSocket service or the client configuration.

 ```ballerina
 remote function onIdleTimeout(websocket:Client caller) {
     io:println("Connection timed out");
 }
 ```

+##### onClose

-onClose: This remote method is dispatched when a close frame with a statusCode and a reason is received.
+This remote method is dispatched when a close frame with a statusCode and a reason is received.

 ```ballerina
 remote function onClose(websocket:Caller caller, int statusCode, string reason) {
     io:println(string `Client closed connection with ${statusCode} because of ${reason}`);
 }
 ```

+##### onError

-onError: This remote method is dispatched when an error occurs in the WebSocket connection.
+This remote method is dispatched when an error occurs in the WebSocket connection.
 This will always be preceded by a connection closure with an appropriate close frame.

 ```ballerina
 remote function onError(websocket:Caller caller, error err) {
     io:println(err.message());